 - ¾ cup honey

-- 1 scoop peanut butter bone broth protein powder
+- 1 scoop peanut butter protein powder made from bone broth

 - ½ teaspoon sea salt

 - In a small pot, over low heat, add the almond butter and honey, stirring until well-combined but are not hot (this should happen quickly).

 - Remove from heat and set aside.